antimof/UxPlay/README.md

     usually has unacceptable latency, and hardware-accelerated decoding by  the Pi's built-in Broadcom GPU should be used.
     RPi OS (Bullseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2 (Video4Linux2).
-The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a (partial) backport to 1.18.4 for RPi OS (Bullseye) has  already appeared in current updates.
-In case the full update has not yet appeared, or you are using a different distribution, you can find [patching instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) in
+The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`) for RPi OS (Bullseye) has  already appeared in current updates.
+    Until the promised full  update appears, or if you are using a different distribution,
+    you can find [patching instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) in
     the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Patches for
     GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.1 (used in Manjaro for RPi) are also available.
+    On "Desktop" operating systems with X11, use `uxplay -v4l2` (or use ``-rpi `` as a synonym), and optionally specify a videosink with "`-vs ..`");  use ``uxplay -rpiwl`` as a synonym for "`-v4l2 -vs waylandsink`" on a Desktop system with Wayland.
-    On a non-"Desktop" system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use option `uxplay  -rpi` with the patched GStreamer.
+    On a system without X11 with
+    framebuffer video (such as RPi OS Bullseye "Lite") use `uxplay -rpifb` as a synonym for "`uxplay -v4l2 -vs kmssink`".
-    On "Desktop" operating systems, use the options `uxplay -rpigl` (for openGL video), or ``uxplay -rpiwl`` (for Wayland video); note that option `-rpigl` was working very well on systems with the 5.10.x Linux kernel,
-    but the recent upgrade of RPi OS to 5.15.x kernels seems to have a regression that causes unacceptable latency.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.
 Some Linux distributions such as Debian do not allow distribution of compiled